lucatironi/lucatironi.github.io/_posts/2013-5-5-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial.md

 {% endhighlight %}

 # Conclusion

+If you haven't done it yet, launch the app with the <code>rake</code> command and see it in action in the simulator:

+{% highlight bash %}
+$ rake
+{% endhighlight %}

 That's it for now!
 I will post the second part of this tutorial soon: it will feature the completion of this ToDo app in order to get the list of user's tasks from the backend, the creation of new tasks and their flagging as "completed".